davedelong/CHCSVParser/README.markdown

 Like `CHCSVParser`, `CHCSVWriter` can be customized with a delimiter other than `,` prior to beginning writing.

 ###Convenience Methods
 Included in the code is an `NSArray` category to simplify reading from and writing to CSV files.
-In order to use these methods, you must include `CHCSVParser.*`, `CHCSVWriter.*`, and `NSArray+CHCSVAdditions.*` in your project (all six files).
+In order to use these methods, you must also include `NSArray+CHCSVAdditions.*` in your project.
 This category adds many methods to `NSArray` to simplify the process of converting a file, string, or input stream into an `NSArray` of `NSArrays` of `NSStrings`.
 There are also methods to write the array to a CSV file (or with a custom delimiter), or to convert it into an `NSString` of well-formed CSV.

 There is also an `NSString` category to parse an `NSString` of CSV data into an `NSArray` of `NSArray` objects.
 This method is `-[NSString CSVComponents]`.

 ###General Use

-The simplest use of `CHCSVParser` is to include all of the files in your project:

-- `CHCSV.h`
-- `CHCSVParser.h` and `CHCSVParser.m`
-- `CHCSVWriter.h` and `CHCSVWriter.m`
-- `NSArray+CHCSVAdditions.h` and `NSArray+CHCSVAdditions.m`
-- `NSString+CHCSVAdditions.h` and `NSString+CHCSVAdditions.m`

-Then to use any of the CSV parsing or writing functionality, simply `#import "CHCSV.h"` and use any of the classes and categories as you'd like.
+The simplest use of `CHCSVParser` is to include all of the files mentioned above in your project.
+To use any of the CSV parsing or writing functionality, simply `#import "CHCSV.h"` and use any of the classes and categories as you'd like.

 ##Data Encoding